ElishaMendez/Compounding-Workflow-Analysis-Pharmacy-Operations-Project-/README.md

 Tools: Excel, Data Cleaning, Trend Analysis, Capacity Planning

-## Key Highlights
-- Identified workflow bottlenecks by analyzing daily totals, revealing that single-hazard creams and multi-hazard creams consistently overwhelmed the schedule—often filling up two weeks ahead of other compound types.
-- Mapped production capacity across daily and weekly totals to understand how much volume the team could realistically handle within an 8-hour shift.
-- Exposed inefficiencies in scheduling, showing that certain compound categories created traffic jams while others had available capacity.
-- Created the foundation for scalable scheduling by structuring the data into a format usable for forecasting, resource allocation, and future integration into a digital scheduling tool.

 ## What I Learned
 - How to capture and structure operational pharmacy data to support decision-making
 - Identifying and quantifying bottlenecks using Excel-based analysis